EDS378 Peacebuilding in Fragile and Conflict Affected States. Case Studies of Afghanistan

 General knowledge of international relations, undergraduate courses in relevant social sciences.

 Exam in ENGLISH ONLY.
-Final written examination (3h) counts 100% of the grade.
-Written digital exam: A - F.
+Take home exam counts 100% of the grade.
+A - F.

 A relevant Bachelor degree or equivalent.